 Our insurance receivable corresponding to the estimated liability for pending and future NARCO asbestos claims reflects coverage which reimburses Honeywell for portions of NARCO-related indemnity and defense costs and is provided by a large number of insurance policies written by dozens of insurance companies in both the domestic insurance market and the London excess market.
-At June 30, 2013, a significant portion of this coverage is with insurance companies with whom we have agreements to pay full policy limits.
+At September 30, 2013, a significant portion of this coverage is with insurance companies with whom we have agreements to pay full policy limits.
 We conduct analyses to determine the amount of insurance that we estimate is probable of recovery in relation to payment of current and estimated future claims.
 While the substantial majority of our insurance carriers are solvent, some of our individual carriers are insolvent, which has been considered in our analysis of probable recoveries.
 We made judgments concerning insurance coverage that we believe are reasonable and consistent with our historical dealings with our insurers, our knowledge of any pertinent solvency issues surrounding insurers and various judicial determinations relevant to our insurance programs.

 In 2006, Travelers Casualty and Insurance Company ("Travelers") filed a declaratory judgment action in the Supreme Court of New York, County of New York against Honeywell and other insurance carriers that provide coverage for NARCO asbestos claims, seeking a declaration regarding coverage obligations for NARCO asbestos claims under high excess insurance coverage issued by Travelers and the other insurance carriers.
-The other insurance carriers asserted cross claims against Honeywell seeking declarations regarding their coverage obligations for NARCO asbestos claims under high excess insurance coverage issued by them.
+The other insurance carriers asserted cross claims against Honeywell seeking declarations regarding their coverage obligations for NARCO asbestos claims under high excess insurance coverage issued by the coverage obligations for NARCO asbestos claims under high excess insurance coverage issued by them.
 Since then, the Company has entered into settlement agreements resolving all NARCO-related asbestos coverage issues with almost all of these insurance carriers, including Travelers.
 Honeywell believes it is entitled to the remaining coverage at issue.
 While Honeywell expects to prevail in this matter, an adverse outcome is not expected to have a material impact on our consolidated results of operations, financial position or operating cash flows.

-Projecting future events is subject to many uncertainties that could cause the NARCO related asbestos liabilities or assets to be higher or lower than those projected and recorded.
-There is no assurance that insurance recoveries will be timely or whether there will be any NARCO related asbestos claims beyond 2018.
+Projecting future events is subject to many uncertainties that could cause the NARCO- related asbestos liabilities or assets to be higher or lower than those projected and recorded.
+There is no assurance that insurance recoveries will be timely or whether there will be any NARCO-related asbestos claims beyond 2018.
 Given the inherent uncertainty in predicting future events, we review our estimates periodically, and update them based on our experience and other relevant factors.
 Similarly, we will reevaluate our projections concerning our probable insurance recoveries in light of any changes to the projected liability or other developments that may impact insurance recoveries.

-Friction Products-The following tables present information regarding Bendix related asbestos claims activity:
+Friction Products-The following tables present information regarding Bendix-related asbestos claims activity:

-Six Months Ended June 30, Year Ended December 31, Claims Activity 2013 2012 2011 Claims Unresolved at the beginning of period 23,141 22,571 22,480 Claims Filed during the period 2,357 3,920 3,592 Claims Resolved during the period (a) (1,436) (3,350) (3,501) Claims Unresolved at the end of period 24,062 23,141 22,571
+Nine Months Ended September 30, Year Enc Decembe Claims Activity 2013 2012 2011 Claims Unresolved at the beginning of period 23,141 22,571 22,480 Claims Filed during the period 3,204 3,920 3,592 Claims Resolved during the period ^(a) (7,279) (3,350) (3,501) Claims Unresolved at the end of period 19,066 23,141 22,571